cenixeriadev/Revistook_App/README.md

 - 📚 Search for books on Library Genesis (libgen.li)
 - ⬇️ Download books directly to your specified location
-- 📷 Extract text from images using OCR
+- 📷 Filter results by image
 - 🎤 Convert speech to text from audio files
 - 🔍 Detailed book information display
 - 📊 Real-time download progress tracking